 Despite its notoriously dry climate, Arizona has a monsoon season during the summer.
 It happens when winds shift from the northwest to the southeast, bringing precipitation up from the Pacific Ocean and the Gulf of Mexico that can create flash flooding.
 Residents are instructed to stay vigilant, especially when driving.
 So many have tried to brave the elements, in fact, that Arizona has instituted a “Stupid Motorist Law,” which requires any driver who goes around a closed-road barricade and gets stranded in floodwaters to pay the cost of their rescue.

 The state capital and largest city, Phoenix, was founded in the late 1800s as a hay camp supplying nearby Camp McDougal.
-The town grew as a trading post, aided by an irrigation system that utilized channels dug by the Hohokam Indians centuries earlier.
-In 1881, Phoenix was incorporated as a city, and in 1889 it became capital of the Arizona Territory.
+The town grew as a trading post, aided by an irrigation system that utilized channels dug by the Hohokam people centuries earlier.
+In 1881, Phoenix was incorporated as a city, and in 1889, it became the capital of the Arizona Territory.

-20. Talk about rising from the ashes: The population of the metro Phoenix area—including Maricopa, Pinal, and Gila counties—is 4.8 million, according to census data, making it home to two-thirds of Arizona’s 7.1 million residents.
+The population of the metro Phoenix area—including Maricopa, Pinal, and Gila counties—is 4.8 million, according to 2020 census data, making it home to two-thirds of Arizona’s 7.1 million residents.
 Phoenix alone accounts for 1.6 million.

-The bolo tie may still be awaiting its mainstream moment, but in Arizona, it’s officially dapper.
+The bolo tie may still be awaiting its mainstream moment, but in Arizona, it’s downright dapper.
 The tie became the state’s official neckwear in 1971.

 Fifty thousand years ago, a meteor slammed into an area southeast of Flagstaff with the force of 150 atomic bombs.
 The mile-long crater may not be as spectacular as the Grand Canyon, but it’s widely touted as one of the best-preserved meteorite impact zones in the world.

-With its long history of copper mining, Arizona is the only state in the union that elects a Mine Inspector.
-Hats off to you, Joe Hart.
+With its long history of copper and silver mining, Arizona is the only state in the union that elects a Mine Inspector.
+Hats off to you, Paul Marsh.